About

 Today, through the ongoing generous support of The Broadway League and The John Gore Organization, a new fellow is selected annually.

-The Prince Fellowship is managed by Co-Directors Orin Wolf (President of NETworks Presentations), Steven Chaikelson (Head of the MFA Theatre Management & Producing Program at the Columbia School of the Arts), and Aaron Glick (Producer, Former T. Fellow).
+The Prince Fellowship is managed by Co-Directors Orin Wolf (President of NETworks Presentations), Steven Chaikelson (Head of the MFA Theatre Management & Producing Program at the Columbia School of the Arts), Aaron Glick (Producer, Former T. Fellow), and Rachel Sussman (Producer, Former T. Fellow).

-The Prince Fellowship is generously supported by The Broadway League, The John Gore Organization, and The Theatre Leadership Project.
+The Prince Fellowship is generously supported by The Broadway League and The John Gore Organization.